sccn/sccn.github.io/tutorials/ConceptsGuide/Data_Structures.md

 function or menu item <span style="color: brown">Edit → Channel locations</span>
 to edit or recompute the channel location information.
 The value of any EEG structure field may also be modified manually from the Matlab command line.
-See also the [EEGLAB channel location file database page](http://sccn.ucsd.edu/eeglab/channellocation.html) and the main tutorial section regarding ['Using channel locations'](/Chapter_02:_Channel_Locations "wikilink").
+See also the tutorial section on importing [channel locations](/tutorials/04_Import/Channel_Locations.html).

 ### EEG.event